Sunday, April 19, 2009

 More and more initiatives are being introduced to develop graphic novel in Singapore, spearheaded by the Media Development Authority (MDA), and this gives a hint that this very exciting medium will gain a more prominent feature in the Singapore literary arena.

-As creators of the Mystery Investigators-Five, we were honoured to be one of the pioneers of this initiative (as recipients of the 2007 First Time Writers and Illustrators Publishing Initiative in the graphic novel category).
+Mystery Investigators-Five, we were honoured to be one of the pioneers of this initiative (as recipients of the 2007 First Time Writers and Illustrators Publishing Initiative in the graphic novel category).

 If you want to purchase our graphic novel, contact us: